codio-c5/C5-Development/.guides/content/1-4-Symmetric-Key-Cryptography--Paul---ed61.md

 1. A file called `ciphertext` is created, which she can now send to Bob.
 1. Bob now needs to decrypt `ciphertext` before he can read it using the *shared secret*.
 1. Once, decrypted, Bob can read the original `plaintext` file sent by Alice.

+Symmetric Key encryption is more efficient than asymetric key encryption[^1] which is introduced in 2.1.
+It produces significantly less cyphertext for a given plaintext.
+However, sharing the shared secret is in general more difficult than for asymmetric key encryption

+[^1]: Applied Cryptoghraphy, Schneier, 1996 pg216